port-labs/terraform-provider-port-labs/docs/resources/port_action.md

 Optional:

-- `payload` (String) The Azure Devops workflow [payload](https://docs.getport.io/create-self-service-experiences/setup-backend/#define-the-actions-payload) (array or object encoded to a string use [jsonencode](https://developer.hashicorp.com/terraform/language/functions/jsonencode)).
+- `payload` (String) The Azure Devops workflow [payload](https://docs.getport.io/create-self-service-experiences/setup-backend/#define-the-actions-payload) should be in JSON format, encoded as a string.
+Use [jsonencode](https://developer.hashicorp.com/terraform/language/functions/jsonencode) to encode arrays or objects.
 Learn about how to [define the action payload](https://docs.getport.io/create-self-service-experiences/setup-backend/#define-the-actions-payload).

 <a id="nestedatt--github_method"></a>